 A stochastic contrast pattern is applied to the specimen for full-field measuring results, such as strain distributions.
 For point-based measurements, reference point markers are used.
 The reference point markers on the specimen are detected automatically by the software and the measured 3D coordinates are displayed.
 There is the possibility to use the full-field and point-based evaluation method together within one measurement.

-Strain, strain rates, 3D displacements, 3D deformations, velocities and accelerations can be computed from the 3D coordinates measured over the entire surface and at specific points.
+Strain, strain rates, displacements, deformations can be computed from the 3D coordinates measured over the entire surface and at specific points.
 The software provides strain values, such as major strain and minor strain or strain in X-direction and Y-direction.
 Point groups, so-called components, can be defined from the individual measuring points.
 The software can identify the point groups over the entire time course of the test.
 This enables the accurate computation of displacements, velocities and accelerations in three dimensions.